paulodicanio86/rpi_setup/README.md

 ### SSH and WiFi
 With a fresh SD card do the following:
 - Create an empty `ssh` file in the boot directory to enable headless mode with ssh activated
+- Create a `userconf.txt` file in the boot directory, containing **username:encrypted-password**
+   - You can create an encrypted password in a terminal with `echo 'mypassword' | openssl passwd -stdin`
 - Create a `wpa_supplicant.conf` file in the boot directory with following content:
 ```
 ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev